snwfdhmp/duck/README.md

 | lings | view loaded lings | `@ lings` |
 | exec | execute your project last compiled binaries | `@ exec` |

+To see the list of all available commands, type `@ help`

 ## Getting started

 Create a new directory for your projects